 Dry roast the gram flour on low heat for 2 minutes

-Put meat pieces along with veggies and spice then grind them together for a minute
+Put meat pieces along with veggies and spices, then grind them together for a minute.

-Chop them together in a food processor till turn into a fine and smooth paste
+Chop them together in a food processor till they turn into a fine and smooth paste.

-Divide the equal portions of the meat dough and give it into oval kabab shapes
+Divide the equal portions of the meat dough and shape the meat into oval kabab shapes.

-Chop them together in a food processor till turn into a fine and smooth paste
+Chop them together in a food processor till they turn into a fine and smooth paste.

-Now take a clay pot( handi) or pan, add ghee in the pot and heat it well, then put onion slices to the ghee and saute them for minutes then put ginger garlic paste and fry with onion for a minute on medium flame
+Now take a clay pot( handi) or pan, add ghee in the pot and heat it well, then put onion slices in the ghee and saute them for a minute, then put ginger garlic paste and fry with onion for a minute on medium flame.

-Reduce the heat and pour spiced yogurt, stirring to combine well keep on stirring by adding tomato puree on medium flame
+Reduce the heat and pour spiced yogurt, stirring to combine well.
+Keep on stirring by adding tomato puree on a medium flame.

-Let them cook for 5 minutes or until oil is separated from the masala ( spices), splash some water on the cooked masala, and bring it to a boil
+Let them cook for 5 minutes or until the oil is separated from the masala ( spices), splash some water on the cooked masala, and bring it to a boil.

-Handi kabab is done, transfer to the serving clay pot or another dish and garnish with coriander leaves, green chilies, and lemon wedges
+Handi kabab is done, transfer to the serving clay pot or another dish, and garnish with coriander leaves, green chilies, and a lemon wedge.s

 Now ready to serve with naan,rumali roti or chapati, and raita....